greenelab/cimr-d/doc/contributing.md

 `chromosome id needs to be checked.`
 * chromosome ID contains values other than \[chr\]1-26, X, Y, M or MT.
 * data is too big to be processed as a whole.
-Splited chunks of data does not contain all chromosomes (benign)
+Split chunks of data do not contain all chromosomes (benign)

 `there are no matching rs ids`
 * By default a random subset of variants are selected to check against the reference genomic position - rs id pairs.
-If this test fails, cimr-d will call an error.
+If this test fails, cimr-d will cause an error.

 `{col} should only contain values between 0 and 1`